powerhouse-industries/front-end-starter/README.md

 	* Mobile First

 ## General Guidelines
 All front-end code should be well written, semantically correct and generally valid to W3C Standards.
-Progressive enhancement should be considered when implementing Javascript functionality and unsupported technologies such as `box-shadow` and geolocation, should degrade gracefully using feature detection through [Modernizr](http://modernizr.com/).
+Progressive enhancement should be considered when implementing Javascript functionality and unsupported technologies such as `box-shadow` and geolocation.
+Sites should degrade gracefully using feature detection through [Modernizr](http://modernizr.com/).

 ### Editor Setup
-We understand everyone has a preference when it comes to their text editor/IDE of choice and we’re not going to force anyone to use any particular editor.
+Everyone has a preference when it comes to their text editor/IDE of choice and we’re not going to force anyone to use any particular editor.
 Therefore each project should feature an `.editorconfig` file in its root.

 EditorConfig helps us define and maintain consistent coding styles between different editors and IDEs.
 You should [install the EditorConfig plugin](http://editorconfig.org/#download) for your editor of choice.

 ### Project Structure and Setup
-All our projects use the [FES] as a starting point.
-You can clone the repo from here: [https://bitbucket.org/…](http://bitbucket.org).
+All projects use the [FES] as a starting point.
+You can clone the repo from here: [https://github.com/ledgardjepson/front-end-starter.git](https://github.com/ledgardjepson/front-end-starter.git).

 The typical folder structure looks something like this: